-- Make sure the Source Interface is available, and that you can make a
+Make sure the Source Interface is available, and that you can make a submission.

-app-source-ths.
-Proceed through the codename generation (copy this down somewhere) and you can submit a message or attach any random unimportant file.
+Open the Source Interface in Tor Browser by clicking on its desktop shortcut.
+Proceed through the codename generation (copy this down somewhere) and submit a test message or file.

-- Open the Tor Browser and navigate to the onion URL from app-document-aths.
-Enter your password and two-factor authentication code to log in.
+Open the Journalist Interface in Tor Browser by clicking on its desktop shortcut.
+Enter your passphrase and two-factor code to log in.

-sudo service ntp restart.
+sudo systemctl restart systemd-timesyncd.
 Also check that your smartphone’s time is accurate and set to network time in its device settings.

-- Usage of the Document Interface is covered by our Journalist User Manual.
+Usage of the Journalist Interface is covered by our Journalist User Manual.

-- Within Tor Browser, navigate back to the app-source-ths URL and use your previous test source codename to log in (or reload the page if it’s still open) and check that the reply you just made is present.
+Within Tor Browser, navigate back to the Source Interface and use your previous test source codename to log in (or reload the page if it’s still open) and check that the reply you just made is present.